Simon Kjær: Senior team

 Following the World Cup, Kjær captained three more matches for the national side's matches by the end of the year and helping them keep three consecutive clean sheets against Wales, Republic of Ireland and Austria.
 He then played an important role for Denmark by setting up two goals, in a 5–1 win against Georgia on 10 June 2019.
 This was followed up by keeping four consecutive clean sheets against Gibraltar, Georgia, Switzerland, Luxembourg and Gibraltar.
 Kjær captained the side against Republic of Ireland on 18 November 2019 and helped Denmark to qualify for UEFA Euro 2020.
 On 14 October 2020, Kjær played his 100th match for Denmark in a 1–0 away win against England.

 He captained the side for the UEFA Euro 2020.
 On 12 June 2021, while playing their opening match against Finland, when Christian Eriksen collapsed on the pitch, Kjær was the first to help him and summon the medical team to quickly get onto the pitch.
 He also made sure that Eriksen's airways stayed unobstructed when he was unconscious.
 Afterwards, he guided his teammates to cover Eriksen while he received medical treatment, and consoled Eriksen's wife Sabrina afterward.
 Eriksen was taken off the pitch on a stretcher and the match was suspended.
 Around an hour after the incident, UEFA and Danish Football Association officials confirmed from the Rigshospitalet that Eriksen had been stabilized and was awake.
 The match re-commenced later that evening, resulting in 1–0 victory for Finland.
-Despite the opening loss, Denmark went on to advance to the semi finals of the UEFA Euro 2020 losing to England in extra time.
+Despite the opening loss, Denmark went on to advance to the semi-finals of the UEFA Euro 2020 losing to England in extra time.
 On 27 August 2021 Kjær was awarded the UEFA President's Award together with the medical team that stabilized Eriksen at the Finland game.

+On 22 August 2024, Kjær announced his retirement from international football.
+He scored five goals in 132 international appearances.